 - Men’s mental health and masculinities, Encyclopedia of mental health, 2nd edition, vol.3.
 Waltham, MA: Academic Press.

-Dr. Heral Shapira – University of Texas – Austin, sociology
+Dr. Harel Shapira – University of Texas – Austin, sociology